Internet Explorer 7: Standards support

 Internet Explorer 7 adds support for per-pixel alpha transparency in PNG, as well as minor improvements to HTML, CSS and DOM support.
 Microsoft's stated goal with version 7 was to fix the most significant bugs and areas which caused the most trouble for developers, however full compatibility with standards was postponed.

 Internet Explorer 7 additionally features an update to the WinInet API.
 The new version has better support for IPv6, and handles hexadecimal literals in the IPv6 address.
 It also includes better support for Gzip and deflate compression, so that communication with a web server can be compressed and thus will require less data to be transferred.
-Internet Explorer Protected Mode support in WinInet is exclusive to Windows Vista.
+Internet Explorer Protected Mode support in WinInet is also exclusive.

 Although Internet Explorer 7 is more compliant than previous versions, according to all figures it remains the least standards-compliant compared to other major browsers of the period.
 It does not pass the Acid2 or the Acid3 tests, two test cases designed by the Web Standards Project to verify CSS compliance.

 In a 2008 MSNBC article, Tim Berners-Lee said that lack of support in Internet Explorer was responsible for holding back the widespread adoption by webmasters of several new open technology standards, specifically scalable vector graphics (SVG), supported elsewhere since 2001, but only available in Internet Explorer using a 3rd party plugin (until the release of Internet Explorer 9).